JoshuaFolkerts/AddOn.Optimizely.ContentAreaLayout/README.md

-RenderingLayoutProcessor is an extention to Episerver/Optimizely that makes it possible to add layout blocks that will control how the next x blocks will be displayed.
+AddOn.Optimizely.ContentAreaLayout is an extention to Episerver/Optimizely that makes it possible to add layout blocks that will control how the next x blocks will be displayed.

 ## Usage